pjottrr/googletimeline-to-qgis-converter/README.md

 ## Purpose

 The primary goal of this script is to convert location data exported from Google Timeline (in JSON format) into a GeoJSON file.
 This allows users to load the data into QGIS or other GIS software for further analysis and visualization.
+There used to be options to export data via google-out but since the locationhistory is now only available on your device, and the storage type has changed much compared the old data from google-out , i decided to create this script.

 ## Features